awsdocs/aws-glue-developer-guide/doc_source/using-identity-based-policies.md

 **Important**
 The condition context keys apply only to those AWS Glue API actions on crawlers, jobs, triggers, and development endpoints\.
 For more information about which APIs are affected, see [AWS Glue API Permissions: Actions and Resources Reference](api-permissions-reference.md)\.

-For information about how to control access using tags, see [AWS Glue Identity\-Based \(IAM\) Access\-Control Policy With Tags Examples](glue-policy-examples-iam-tags.md)\.
+For information about how to control access using tags, see [AWS Glue Identity\-Based \(IAM\) Access Control Policy with Tags Examples](glue-policy-examples-iam-tags.md)\.

-## Resource\-Level Permissions Only Applies To Specific AWS Glue Objects<a name="glue-identity-based-policy-limitations"></a>
+## Resource\-Level Permissions Only Apply to Specific AWS Glue Objects<a name="glue-identity-based-policy-limitations"></a>

-Because you can only define fine\-grained control for specific objects in AWS Glue, you must write your client's IAM policy so that API operations that allow ARNs for the `Resource` statement are not mixed with API operations that do not allow ARNs\.
-For example, the following IAM policy allows API operations for `GetClassifier` and `GetJobRun` and defines the `Resource` as `*` because AWS Glue does not allow ARNs for classifiers and job runs\.
+You can only define fine\-grained control for specific objects in AWS Glue\.
+Therefore you must write your client's IAM policy so that API operations that allow Amazon Resource Names \(ARNs\) for the `Resource` statement are not mixed with API operations that don't allow ARNs\.
+For example, the following IAM policy allows API operations for `GetClassifier` and `GetJobRun`\.
+It defines the `Resource` as `*` because AWS Glue doesn't allow ARNs for classifiers and job runs\.
 Because ARNs are allowed for specific API operations such as `GetDatabase` and `GetTable`, ARNs can be specified in the second half of the policy\.

 ```
 {